How To Travel By Train In Sardinia: 10 Best Things To Know

 Sardinia is the only Italian region that doesn’t have electrified railways: the trains still run on gasoline.
 This makes for a lot of problems, from air pollution (and terrible smells at the stations) to more modern troubles: no matter how new the trains are, they can’t run at full speed.

-The wagons themselves, like I said, are a huge cause of discomfort among locals and tourists alike.
-They are often crowded (since they don’t run often) and they aren’t always equipped with heating or air conditioning.
-Yeah, traveling during the hotter and colder months isn’t a great experience overall.
+The wagons themselves are often crowded (since trains don’t run as often as they should).
+Furthermore, they aren’t always equipped with heating or air conditioning.
+Yeah, traveling by train in Sardinia during the hotter and colder months isn’t a great experience overall.

 Also, since the trains aren’t the newest models in the world, they break down easily and you could end up stranded somewhere – or just never catch your train.
-Punctuality is the real problem of public transportation – in every part of Italy.
+Punctuality is the real problem of public transportation in Sardinia – much like elsewhere in Italy.

 If you are departing from Olbia, the situation gets slightly better – the area has a bigger touristic flow – but the best means of public transportation are buses, which run quite thoroughly in the area.